 Marsh Harbour to Man-O-War Cay – 4 nm.

+Boarding in Marsh Harbour at 17.30.
+Your skipper and cook will organize a welcome drink, show you your cabin and do the first briefing.
 A short sail to the northeast takes you from Great Abaco across to our first cay, a quiet island community with a population of about 200 residents.
-Boatbuilding has thrived for about a century, and it’s in evidence as you walk about the village and the surrounding area.
+Boatbuilding has thrived for about a century, and it’s in evidence as you walk about the village.
 There are restaurants serving island fare, but plan on enjoying your sundowners on board since Man-O-War Cay is dry.
-The two anchorages inside Man-0-War Cay Harbour are nearly landlocked, inviting for a good night’s sleep.
+Than it's time to dress up for our X-Mas Eve dinner in town.

 Day 2 -

 Man-O-War Cay to Great Guana Cay – 8 nm.